This annual list of the best sports equipment and apparel franchises was revised and updated on June 15, 2022.

 Products offered include soccer shoes (soccer cleats, turf soccer shoes, indoor soccer shoes, lifestyle models, and sandals/shower shoes), branded soccer jerseys by country or by club, soccer apparel (shirts, socks, shorts, pants, jackets, hoodies, hats, scarves, goalkeeper apparel, compression gear), soccer equipment (soccer balls, shin guards, backpacks, bags, coach/referee gear, field equipment, protective gear, accessories, goals, ball pumps, pinnies, goal keeper gloves, field player gloves), and customizable team uniforms.

-Founded in 1978 and franchising since 1991, the last known number of locations has declined since reaching a peak of 34 in 2017 to the current total of 26, of which four were company-owned and all were in the US.
+Founded in 1978 and franchising since 1991, the number of locations has declined since reaching a peak of 34 in 2017 to the current total of 26, of which four are company-owned and all are located in the US.

 An Important Note About Our Methodology